top of page

 • Breakfast: there will be coffee, tea, toast, yogurt (dairy and dairy-free), cereal & hard boiled eggs starting at 8am & left out for self serve till about 11

-• Lunch: there will be basic soup on the stove, salad in the fridge, and sandwich fixings for self serve from noon - 2pm
+• Lunch: there will be basic soup on the stove, salad in the fridge, and sandwich fixings for self serve from noon - 2pm.
+For the family residency, childcare will be able to help kids who need some assistance making themselves a lunch plate.

 • Dinner: Each resident will be in charge of preparing one dinner, and help with prep on another dinner.
 We’ll have groceries here and will work with each artist in residence on planning